 Procedure to comply with the registration requirements of a company under the Hong Kong Companies Ordinance.

-- Submitting relevant documents for company formation.
-The following documents have to be submitted to the relevant authority for legal, due diligence services in Hong Kong:
+- Submitting relevant necessary papers for company formation.
+The following necessary papers have to be submitted to the relevant authority for legal, due diligence services in Hong Kong:

 a) Information for registering the company with the Companies Registry.

 b) Information on the objects carried out by the company- Such as the main products and the services offered by the company.

 c) The company's main objects will be included in the Memorandum of Association of the company (MOA).

 d) Articles of Association are also known as the AOA, which represent the main form of bye-laws which the company has entered into.
 An article of association must be differentiated from a shareholder's agreement.
 There must not be any conflict between these two necessary papers.

 e) Pre-Incorporation Contracts, which the company has entered into with third-party service providers and suppliers.

 f) Meetings conducted by the company in compliance with the companies’ ordinance of Hong Kong.